A classic gingerbread cake, from a vintage recipe. Served warm, topped with warm caramel sauce and a dollop of whipped cream.

 The caramel sauce can definitely be made ahead and refrigerated.
 It will firm up in the fridge, but just needs a quick warm in the microwave or a small saucepan to liquify it again.

 Do follow the recipe instructions as written, even though you may find yourself wondering why you can't just add the cinnamon and nutmeg with the ginger into the dry ingredients (I've always wondered :).
 Likewise, be sure to take the time to beat the eggs in a small bowl before adding to the batter.
-I don't claim to completely understand why it's done this way, but the great results speak for themself, so I follow them to the letter.
+I don't claim to completely understand why it's done this way, but the great results speak for themselves, so I follow them to the letter.

-Other Sauce and Topping Options for Your Gingerbread Cake
+Other Sauce and Topping Options

 Go a little boozy with a Buttered Rum sauce or simply add some rum or bourbon to your caramel sauce.